davidecassenti/async-one-liner-or-so/README.md

 > mapping an array using an async callback, awaiting for a certain
 > timeout before invoking a function etc.
 >
-> The functions are just a few lines long, written in Typescript.
+> The functions are just a few lines long, and are written in Typescript.
+> They are not complete - there is no error handling, just to name one -
-> They can be used as examples to build more robust solutions.
+> but they might be a starting point to build something more robust.

 * * *